nextgis/docs_ngmobile/source/share.rst

    "My tracks" in Layers tree panel.

-This will open a list of recorded tracks as shown in :numref:`ngmobile_tracks_list_gpx_pic`.
+This will open a list of recorded tracks as shown in :numref:`ngmobile_tracks_list_gpx_pic`

-Select a track you want to export by ticking the corresponding checkbox, and buttons in Top toolbar will become active as shown in  :numref:`ngmobile_layer_gpx_selected_pic`.
+Select a track you want to export by ticking the corresponding checkbox, and buttons in Top toolbar will become active as shown in  :numref:`ngmobile_layer_gpx_selected_pic`

 To export the track, tap on Share button (see item 4 in :numref:`ngmobile_layer_gpx_selected_pic`).
 It will open the same Share dialogue window as shown in :numref:`ngmobile_share_pic` above.